 In an effort to overcome international GCP inconsistencies throughout the countries, the International Conference for Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH) issued the ICH Guidelines: Topic E6 Guideline for GCP.
 This guideline was approved on 17 July 1996 and implemented for clinical trials from 17 January 1997.
 The participants of these guidelines were representatives of authorities and pharmaceutical companies from the EU, Japan, and the United States well as those of Australia, Canada, the Nordic countries and WHO.

 The ICH-GCP is a harmonized standard that protects the rights, safety, and welfare of human subjects, minimizes human exposure to investigational products, improves quality of data, speeds up marketing of new drugs and decreases the cost to sponsors and to the public.
 Compliance with this standard provides public assurance that the rights, safety, and well-being of trial subjects are protected and consistent with the principles of the Declaration of Helsinki and that the clinical trial data are credible.

 There are 13 core principles of ICH-GCP and they are as follows:

 Clinical trials should be conducted in accordance with ethical principles that have their origin in the Declaration of Helsinki, and that are consistent with GCP and the applicable regulatory requirement(s).

 Before a trial is initiated, foreseeable risks and inconveniences should be weighed against anticipated benefit for the individual trial subject and society.
 A trial should be initiated and continued only if the anticipated benefits justify the risks.

-The rights, safety, and well-being of the trial subjects are the most important considerations and should prevail over the interest of science and society.
+The rights, safety, y well-being of the trial subjects are the most important considerations and should prevail over the interest of science and society.

 The available non-clinical and clinical information on an investigational product should be adequate to support the proposed clinical trial.